arcus/DART_Community_of_Practice/data_challenges/explore_github.md

     * Does it have code you have used before, or are interested in using in the future?
     * Does it have many maintainers, or just a couple (or one)?
     * When was it last updated?
 Are people actively working on it?

+Did you find an excellent repository?
+Please share it below by repsonding to this post.